josephmisiti/josephmisiti.github.io/_posts/2014-09-24-law-of-large-numbers-vs-central-limit-theorem.markdown

 Two very important theorems in statistics are the **Law of Large Numbers** and the **Central Limit Theorem**.
 The Law of Large numbers is a theory that states that the average results obtained from a large number of trails will approach the expected value.

+#### **The Law of Large Numbers**

+The Law of Large Numbers is very simple: as the number of identically distributed, randomly generated variables increases, their sample mean (average) approaches their theoretical mean.

 The Law of Large Numbers can be simulated in Python pretty easily:

 {% highlight python linenos %}